A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Evaluation of the score-performance matching algorithms

 \subsection{Online matching (score following)}

 We evaluated effectiveness of the algorithms with the error rate of score-performance matching compared to the hand-matched results.
 The same performance data explained in Sec.~\ref{sec:PerformanceData} was used.
 The combination of upper mordent and turn in the Couperin's piece was replaced by a direct turn in the prepared score.
 For comparison, we implemented two other matching algorithms in addition to the one in Sec.~\ref{sec:MatchingAlgorithm}.
 One is based on the preprocessing method proposed in Ref.~\cite{Dannenberg1988}.
 To handle repeats and skips, we combine the preprocessor to the basic HMM-based algorithm without modeling ornaments.
 In case of successive trills, which is not described in Ref.~\cite{Dannenberg1988}, the preprocessor is kept in the trill state while the score position moves to the next when the condition of exiting the state is satisfied.
 The other one is also based on an HMM without modeling ornaments, but with referring to an explicit realization of scores.
 The information of ornaments was given through the corresponding labels of the realized notes.
 For example, a mordent, a turn, or a trill is expressed as a set of explicitly realized notes with identical labels.
-Except for preprocessing in the former algorithm and threshold for clustering chords, which was taken as 35 ms, as in Ref.~\cite{Nakamura2014}, in both of the algorithms, the temporal information is not used in these algorithms.
+Except for preprocessing in the former algorithm and threshold for clustering chords, which was taken as 35 ms for both of the algorithms as in Ref.~\cite{Nakamura2014}, the temporal information is not used in these algorithms.

-The results of the online matching are shown in Table \ref{tab:EROnline} where error rates of note-level matching and score-level matching are both shown.
+The results of the online matching are shown in Table \ref{tab:EROnline}.
+There, we indicated the error rates of precise matching of performed notes to score notes, referred to as note-level matching, and those of less precise matching where performed notes are matched only to score time without considering the matching to individual score notes, referred to as score-time-level matching.
 We see that the algorithm based on the temporal HMM with ornaments yielded the lowest error rate, the one based on the HMM without modeling ornaments yielded the second lowest, and the one with preprocessing had the worst error rate in every case.
 It is confirmed that the explicit modeling of ornaments is indeed effective.